Bobby Bare Jr.: Musical style and influences

 Many of Bare's songs incorporate humor and references to popular culture.
 His writing has been characterized as "inventive and melodic".
 Shel Silverstein was a huge influence in his approach to songwriting.
 Bare describes it as writing poems and turning them into songs, which was very similar to what Silverstein did.

 Personal life

-Bare's children comprise Isabella and Beckham from his first wife, and Shelby Booker Bare from his girlfriend.
+Bare has children Isabella and Beckham from his first wife, and Shelby Booker Bare from his girlfriend.